chongyangshi/CovertMark/docs/implement_strategy.rst

 Caveats
 -------

-It was discovered during the development of the SDG classifier strategy that sometimes it may be necessary to perform the strategy run in a way unanticipated by the designed separation of :meth:`~CovertMark.strategy.strategy.DetectionStrategy.positive_run` and :meth:`~CovertMark.strategy.strategy.DetectionStrategy.negative_run` in the abstract class.
+It was discovered during the development of the SGD classifier strategy that sometimes it may be necessary to perform the strategy run in a way unanticipated by the designed separation of :meth:`~CovertMark.strategy.strategy.DetectionStrategy.positive_run` and :meth:`~CovertMark.strategy.strategy.DetectionStrategy.negative_run` in the abstract class.
 If both positive and negative